deepns/codegym/go/learning/grpc/features/name_resolving/readme.md

 - Supports **dns, unix and passthrough** resolvers - [doc](https://pkg.go.dev/google.golang.org/grpc/internal/resolver#section-directories)
   - [passthrough](https://github.com/grpc/grpc-go/blob/v1.54.0/internal/resolver/passthrough/passthrough.go) sends the target name without the scheme back to gRPC as resolved address.
-  - where is it used?
+- Find some places where name resolving is used
   - [etcd client](https://github.com/etcd-io/etcd/blob/b27dec8b9487d0d9358ca4dd366563d1aab04a1e/client/v3/naming/resolver/resolver.go) supports grpc resolver for its name resolution.
 - How it connects using the resolver? **Note**: resolver can be registered with the global register via init() and calling `resolver.Register` or registered for the specific dial using `grpc.WithResolvers`

 ```go
 // Dial an RPC service using the etcd gRPC resolver and a gRPC Balancer: